-A supplier can export the billing data from BSS and process it using billing and payment facilities that have already been established in the supplier's organization.
-This is the typical procedure for customers who decide to pay on receipt of invoice.

-The result of the export is stored in an XML file, the billing data file.
-For detailed information on the elements of the XML file, refer to Billing Data File on page 30.
+Operators, suppliers, resellers, brokers, and marketplace owners can export customer billing data and revenue share data from BSS and process it using accounting, billing, and payment facilities that have already been established in their organization.
+This is useful, for example, to create invoices for customers who decide to pay on receipt of invoice, or for managing the revenue shares of the different organizations involved in offering and selling services.
+The results of export operations are stored in XML files.
+For detailed information on the elements of the XML files, refer to Customer Billing Data on page 34 and Revenue Share Data on page 49.